acoli-repo/AURIS/guidelines/archive/discourse.2023-11-15-1803.md

 - (130) The computers were crude by today’s standards.
 Apple II owners, for example, had to use their television sets as screens and stored data on audiocassettes.
 (PDTB3, wsj 0022)

 - (131) And regional offices were “egregiously overstaffed,” he claims. **[Implicit=for example]** One office had 19 people doing the work of three, ...
 (PDTB3, wsj 0305)

-- (3) So far, the mega-issues are a hit with investors. **[Implicit, For example]** Earlier this year, Tata Iron & Steel Co.’s offer of $355 million of convertible debentures was oversubscribed.
-(Prasad et al. 2017, p.8)

 > Notes:
 > - cf. RST Elaboration (set-member)